-Author of Gun Laws of Montana (Montana Publishing, 2003), a trade publication now the standard reference for this issue across Montana.
+Author of Gun Laws of Montana (Montana Publishing), a trade publication now the standard reference for this issue across Montana.
 GLM is used as a reference by gun owners, law enforcement personnel and agencies, attorneys, courts and the University of Montana Law School Library.

 Author and curricula developer, Be Safe, a gun safety program for children, designed for children in first through third grades.
 The primary message of the Be Safe program is: "Don't touch!
 Do not handle firearms without adult supervision."
 The secondary message is: "If you ever see another kid playing with a real gun, leave the building and tell an adult."
 The Be Safe program has been distributed to every elementary school in Montana, and literally thousands of Montana schoolchildren have received the training.
 The Be Safe program is supported by a state law (20-7-132, M.C.A.) calling on schools to provide gun safety training as a part of their school curricula.

 Author and curricula developer and primary instructor and instructor trainer, Introduction to Handguns for Women (IHW), designed to train women who have no experience with handguns.
 IHW teaches the three primary rules of gun safety, which are: 1) All guns are loaded.
 All guns must always be assumed to be loaded.
 It is the guns people think are unloaded which cause accidents; 2) Muzzle direction.
 Never point a firearm at anything you are not willing to destroy; 3) Finger out of the trigger guard.
 The gun handler must keep their finger out of the trigger guard (and along the frame) until they are ready to shoot.
-768 western Montana women have graduated from IHW in the past eight years.
+Over 1,000 western Montana women have graduated from IHW.

 Author and curricula developer and primary instructor and instructor trainer, Gun Safety for Concealed Weapon Permits (GS-CWP).
 GS-CWP is a curriculum similar to IHW, but is an either-gender class.
-3,500 persons from western Montana have graduated from GS-CWP in the past few years.
+Over 5,000 persons from western Montana have graduated from GS-CWP in the past few years.

-Certified by the State of Montana as a Firearms
+Formerly certified by the State of Montana as a

 Firearms Instructor for initial training and requalification of